 Look out for the self-guided tour sign.

-It is possible to book a guided tour for 40 Euros for a maximum of four people, or there's a good audio guide which is informative but not overwhelming and available in a range of languages, which helps make sense of what you're looking at.
+It is possible to book a guided tour for 40 Euros for a maximum of four people, or there's a good audio guided tour available in a wide range of languages which can be booked here on Viator.

 Both are available at the information desk which is on the right hand side as you go into the main body of the church.